 Although annual or regular meetings of members and managers are not required by Arizona statutory law, I recommend that all Arizona limited liability companies hold regular meetings and annual meetings of members and managers because it is a good business practice.
 An Arizona LLC that has a documented history of holding regular and annual meetings of members and managers will be in a strong position to convince an Arizona court that the members of the LLC are operating the LLC like any prudent business and should be entitled to the protection of the LLC shield.

 People are forming six times as many LLCs as corporations in Arizona because the LLC is cheaper to form, cheaper to operate, has four choices of federal income taxation, and has fewer formalities than Arizona corporations.
-Let us form your Arizona limited liability company for our low fixed price of $597, which includes the $85 ACC expedited filing fee and the cost to publish the Notice of Publication in an Arizona newspaper approved by the Arizona Corporation Commission.
+Let us form your Arizona limited liability company for our low fixed price of $597, which includes the $85 ACC expedited filing fee.

 KEYTLaw LLC Formation Services

 For a complete description or KEYTLaw’s low price fixed legal fee LLC formation service and the tasks we will perform if you hire us to prepare your new Arizona limited liability company, see the KEYTLaw LLC Formation Service.